June 3, 2001: The day Gustavo Kuerten saved match point and gave his heart to Roland-Garros

 What happened exactly on that day

-On this day, June 3, 2001, Gustavo Kuerten, twice the Roland-Garros champion, showed his appreciation for the crowd’s support by kneeling in a heart he had carved with his racquet on Court Philippe Chatrier.
-Guga had miraculously survived his fourth-round match against Michael Russell, ranked No 122, coming back from two sets down and saving a match point.
-He would go on to win a third French Open crown after sealing his love story with the tournament and its public.
+On this day, June 3, 2001, Gustavo Kuerten, the two-times Roland-Garros champion, showed his appreciation for the crowd’s support by kneeling in a heart he had carved with his racquet on Court Philippe Chatrier.
+“Guga”, as he was affectionately called, had miraculously survived his fourth-round match against Michael Russell, ranked No 122 in the world, coming back from two sets down and saving a match point.
+He would go on to win a third Roland-Garros crown after sealing his love story with the tournament and the French public.

-Michael Russell, born in 1978, was ranked No 122 at the start of the French Open, where he had to go through the qualification rounds.
-In fact, Russell had just achieved something unique in tennis history as he had become the first player to ever qualify in four consecutive Grand Slam tournaments.
-In 2001, he had mostly competed on the Challenger tour in North and South America.
+Michael Russell, born in 1978, was ranked No 122 at the start of the French Grand Slam, where he had to go through the qualification rounds.
+In fact, Russell had just achieved something unique in tennis history as he had become the first player to ever qualify for four consecutive Grand Slam tournaments.
+In 2001, he had mostly competed on the ATP Challenger tour in North and South America.

-Yet, two hours later, in front of a mesmerised audience, Russell, serving for the match, was one point away from eliminating the best clay-court player of his time.
-Kuerten was but a shadow of himself, far away from his usual standards in every aspect of the game, while his challenger boldly took his chances.
-The American had never played in front of such a crowd, and he was enjoying it so much that he wasn’t even bothered by the fact that they loudly supported his opponent.
+Yet, two hours later, in front of a mesmerised audience, Russell, serving for the match, was one point away from eliminating the best clay-court player at the time.
+Kuerten was just a shadow of himself, far away from his usual standards in every aspect of the game, while his challenger boldly took his chances.
+The American had never played in front of such a crowd, and he was enjoying it so much that he wasn’t even bothered by the fact that they loudly cheered for his opponent.
 So far, he had delivered a great performance and displayed a high level of energy.

-The momentum had changed.
+The momentum had swung.
 In the next two sets, Kuerten outplayed his opponent, who had never played a fifth set before Roland-Garros, to seal his victory, 3-6, 4-6, 7-6, 6-3, 6-1.
-After the traditional handshake, Gustavo Kuerten walked back to the middle of the court and, using his racquet, drew a heart on the ground.
+After the traditional handshake, Kuerten walked back to the middle of the court and, using his racquet, drew a heart on the ground.
 He then knelt in the middle of the heart and blew kisses to thank the crowd for the great support he had received that day.
-This gesture would remain a symbol of Kuerten’s special relationship with Roland-Garros and its public.
+This gesture would remain a symbol of Kuerten’s special relationship with Roland-Garros and the French public.

-“It was very special, maybe one of the greatest feelings in all my life on the tennis court,” Kuerten would comment, quoted by ATP.com.
+“It was very special, maybe one of the greatest feelings in all my life on the tennis court,” Kuerten would comment, quoted by the ATP tour website.
 “I like these challenges, to fight and to give it my all.”

 Russell’s reflections on that match shows how this 2001 Roland-Garros fourth round would be remembered by tennis fans.
-Years later, even though he lost it and never reached the fourth round of any other slam again, people would recognise him.
+Years later, even though he lost it and never reached the fourth round of another slam again, people would recognise him.
 “But even walking around the grounds in Paris today, fans will sometimes come up to me and say they remember watching that match and how special it was.”
-Russell would reach his best ranking, world no.60, in 2007.
+Russell would reach his best ranking, world No 60, in 2007.
 He would never claim a title or reach a single final on the main tour.